Pre-Service Firefighter Education and Training

 In addition to the Pre-Service Firefighter Education and Training Program Standards and Procedures Handbook, the Conestoga Student Guide outlines important policies and procedures for you to follow.

 We are here to help you have a successful three semesters.
+Thank you for your commitment to the safety of our communities as you pursue your goals related to becoming a member of the Fire Service.
 Have a safe, enjoyable and rewarding journey through the Pre-Service Firefighter Program.

 Program Description Pre-Service Firefighter

-Our newly updated program provides strong pre-service preparation for individuals seeking a career with today's and tomorrow's fire services.
+Conestoga's Pre-Service Firefighter program provides strong preparation for individuals seeking a career with today's and tomorrow's fire services.
 Our curriculum provides the knowledge, skills, and professional development for success as a fire services recruit, and the foundation for further career progression opportunities in this important area of public safety.

 With a focus on professionalism, integrated skills acquisition through simulation-based training and inter-professional collaboration, students build towards internationally recognized credentials (National Fire Protection Association - NFPA) relevant to careers in fire suppression and also prevention through training in public education.
 They also develop critical thinking, situational performance skills, and lifelong wellness practices that enhance their personal and professional development and adaptability, serving as the foundation for ongoing learning, and adding value and lowering risk to prospective employers.